PrintMakerLab/cura-plugin-translation/README.md

 # Translate Cura plugin

-A github workflow action that creates creates and updates translation files for Cura plugin source repositories.
+A github workflow action that creates and updates translation files for Cura plugin source repositories.

 ## Inputs